bertdida/twitter-quote-scraper/README.md

 <br>

-**--sort** A JSON-like string that specifies how to sort the spreadsheet's values; the default value is set to (without comments):
+**--sort** A JSON-formatted string that specifies how to sort the spreadsheet's values; by default, its value is set to:

 ```javascript
 {